Estimated reading time: 12 minutes

 We received an assessment in 2009, even though it wasn’t the tax year, simply because of the change of home ownership.

-If you think when you purchase your home for let’s say for $320,000 that it is the Value of your home and property, that is far from the truth.
+If you think when you purchase your home for, let’s say $320,000 that it is the Value of your home and property, that is far from the truth.

 I say potentially, but in reality, anything could happen.

-Plus, just because your property value went up, it doesn’t necessarily mean your property taxes will go up.
+Plus, just because your property value went up doesn’t necessarily mean your property taxes will go up.

-The municipal tax rate is applied to individual property values to calculate your and my property taxes, along with other factors.
+The municipal tax rate is applied to individual property values to calculate your and my property taxes and other factors.

 Tell MPAC About Renovations